pramipexole dihydrochloride monohydrate

 How long to take it

-Continue taking Sifrol for as long as your doctor tells you.
+Continue taking Sifrol for as long as your d

 This medicine helps to control your condition, but does not cure it.
 It is important to keep taking your medicine even if you feel well.